1P aka 1 primaire, or else 1st grade.

 PREPARE

 You’ll need: slippers, basanes, painting apron, a change of clothes.
-Also in some school: a box of tissues.
+Also in some school: a box of tissues

 IT’S IN FRENCH

-Don’t be afraid if your child doesn’t speak French.
-Most probably, he/she won’t be the only one in the classroom.
-Geneva teachers are experienced in working with allophone children (=children who don’t speak French).
-Also, 1P is a playful year, perfect to learn the language.
-But if you do think your child will do better with some additional help, you can try a kids’ French course in one of the language schools, for example Spell Languages (offering both group and private lessons).
+If you do think your child will do better with some additional help, you can try a kids’ French course in one of the language schools, for example playful Spell Languages (offering both group and private lessons, as well as full weeks during school holidays).

 PLAYTIME